Salmond College

 Salmond College is a residential college affiliated to the University of Otago in Dunedin, New Zealand.
 As an affiliated college, it is privately owned and is run independently from the university, being governed by The Council of Knox College and Salmond College, a body with links to the Presbyterian Church of Aotearoa New Zealand.
-The college was opened in 1971 as Salmond Hall, originally to accommodate women students, to parallel the male-only facility Knox College.
+The college opened in 1971 as Salmond Hall, originally to accommodate women students, to parallel the male-only facility Knox College.
 It became a coeducational facility during the 1970s.
-The name was changed to Salmond College in 2006.
+The name changed to Salmond College in 2006.

 Salmond and Knox share different parts of the same 4.57 hectare landscaped site (11 acres), located on the north side of the Dunedin Botanic Gardens, close to the area known simply as The Gardens Corner at the foot of North East Valley, approximately 15 minutes walk north of the campus.
-The site was originally the location for stables for Ross and Glendining Limited, and was donated by the Ross family.
+The site, originally the location for stables for Ross and Glendining Limited, was donated by the Ross family.

-The college predominantly provides for first year students, with 40-50 returning for a second year.
+The college predominantly provides for first-year students, with 20 to 30 returning for a second year.

-The college was named after James Salmond, for many years a lecturer at Knox Theological Hall, and his sister Mary Salmond, Principal of the Presbyterian Church's Deaconess Training School in the 1950s.
+The college's name commemorates James Salmond (for many years a lecturer at Knox Theological Hall) and his sister Mary Salmond (Principal of the Presbyterian Church's Deaconess Training School in the 1950s).

 The majority of students are housed in single rooms on one of the four levels in the main building.
-RLs, known at Salmond “Residential Leaders” are also students who live on site and mentor and support the first year residents.
-Both the Head and Deputy Head of College reside on the premises.
+Kaiāwhina Whare are the College Residential Leaders — they are senior students who live on site and mentor and support the first-year residents.
+The Head and both Deputy Heads of College reside on the premises.

-Facilities include a gym, computing facilities, tutorial rooms, a library, television/recreation areas, dining hall, chapel, car-parking, and secure cycle storage.
+Facilities include a gym, computing facilities, tutorial rooms, a library, television/recreation areas, dining-hall, chapel, car-parking, and secure cycle-storage.

-During the summer of 2014/2015 Salmond College was extensively refurbished, creating rooms for up to 261 residents.
-All bedrooms were be double glazed with new carpet and joinery throughout the College.
-The College introduced a key card system.

-President of Salmond College for 2021 is Harry Tran.
-Harry, who hails from Hastings in Hawke's Bay, returns in 2020 having completed First Year Health Science in 2020 at the University of Otago.
+President of Salmond College for 2025 is Ally Wotherspoon.
+Hannah hails from Hamilton, and has returned in 2025, she is studying dentistry at the University of Otago.